marcwrobel/parent/README.md

 Writing and maintaining Maven projects [POM](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html) is boring.
-This parent POM is simplifying those tasks in the context of an open source project developed by an individual developer by:
+This parent POM is simplifying those tasks in the context of my open source projects by:
 * defining common project and developer [properties](https://books.sonatype.com/mvnref-book/reference/resource-filtering-sect-properties.html) that can be easily overridden in a single place;
 * defining a convenient set of configuration default (if you use GitHub, Travis CI and JFrog Bintray).
 * providing dependency and plugin management

 ## How to use it?
 Just inherit from it in your project :